ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 ---

 Thanks for reading!

 If you enjoyed this post, make sure to check out [Measuring Forecast Quality using Linear Programming](https://adgefficiency.com/energy-py-linear-forecast-quality/).

-You can find the source code to reproduce the typical year forecasting results at [adgefficiency/typical-year-electricity-price-forecasting](https://github.com/ADGEfficiency/typical-year-forecasting-electricity-prices).
+You can find the materials to reproduce [this](this.md) analysis at [adgefficiency/typical-year-electricity-price-forecasting](https://github.com/ADGEfficiency/typical-year-forecasting-electricity-prices).